SoZaynDigitaL/SoZayn/README.md

 ## Heroku Deployment

-This application is optimized for deployment on Heroku.
+This application is optimized for deployment on Heroku using a standalone server approach.
 Follow these steps to deploy:

+### Standard Deployment

 1. Create a new Heroku app
    ```